mfinch19/aie-hackathon/qa_report.md

 5. Step 3: Filled input at index 12 with "test2@example.com".
 6. Step 4: Clicking <button> at index 13 - Click Subscribe button
 7. Step 5: Checking responsiveness.
-8. Step 6: Filled input at index 11 with "AnotherP@$$wOrd".
+8. Step 6: Clicking <a> at index 14 - Click Terms of Use
-9. Step 7: Filled input at index 10 with "test3@example.com".
+9. Step 7: Clicking <a> at index 16 - Click Privacy Policy
-10. Step 8: Clicking <button> at index 13 - Click Subscribe button
+10. Step 8: Clicking <a> at index 15 - Click Information Collection Notice
-11. Step 9: Filled input at index 12 with "test4@example.com".
+11. Step 9: Filled input at index 11 with "P@ssword123".

 ---